Types of Mortgages

 *Assumes no extra repayments and includes the principal amount.

 The table above illustrates how much more a longer loan term will cost you, than a shorter loan term.
-Longer loans of 40 or 50 years are emerging onto the home mortgage market with the sales pitch of having lower monthly or fortnightly repayments.
+Longer loans of 40 or 50 years have emerged onto the home mortgage market with the sales pitch of having lower monthly or fortnightly repayments.
 They do, but the same principle applies here – the longer you have a loan for, the more it will cost you and the happier the CEO of your bank will be.
 That’s exactly why I use 25 years as the default example when referring to example mortgages.
 Twenty five years used to be the standard, now 30 years is the standard.
 Compare the 25 and 30 year columns above and you see instantly why banks want to try to change the mindset of people into paying back a loan over a longer period.

 A mortgage broker is someone who has knowledge on many different mortgages and can arrange one for you.
 They include groups like the Aussie Mortgage Market and Mortgage Choice.
 You can consider using a mortgage broker to find a suitable loan for you as they will probably find a better loan than you would have the patience to find yourself.
 Mortgage brokers do not have all the different loans from all available lenders on the lists they recommend on.
 But you can be assured that the brokers from Aussie Mortgage Market have all the loans available from Aussie Home Loans, as well as loans from most major lenders.